 To learn more about Celebrating Our Cuentos, click here.

-To read an article by Julia López-Robertson about how to choose Latinx children’s literature for your classroom, click here.
+To read an article by Julia López-Robertson about how to choose culturally authentic children’s literature for your classroom, click here.